Gala Connell, MA, Registered MBACP (Accred)

 I work in a way that uses the experience of the therapy process to increase self-awareness and bring about emotional change.
 We don’t just talk ABOUT things, we work towards finding and attending to where your life is stuck or where you feel pain or emptiness.
 We work directly with emotions and you learn to use your emotions as information to figure out your needs and the ways to meet them.

 I believe that the patterns that emerge in our relationships with ourselves and other people are key to who we are and how we feel.
-This includes counselling relationship.
+This includes the counselling relationship.
 You will notice that I often pay attention to what happens between us and will invite you to do the same.

 Therapy is a relationship that allows you to meet and truly know yourself.
 It is a space for you to feel and express emotions, recognise what you need and ask for it, say ‘no’, take risks, be vulnerable, be in charge, stand up for yourself, trust, set or test boundaries, make mistakes, make amends – or do whatever else is needed to fulfil your specific therapeutic task and start living life on your own terms, making conscious choices that feel right to you.